Abdurrehman4u/Abdurrehman4u/README.md

 # Hi there, I'm Muhammad Abdur Rehman! 👋

 ## 🚀 About Me
 I'm a passionate **Machine Learning Engineer** and **Computer Vision Specialist** with hands-on experience in building end-to-end ML pipelines and deploying AI solutions in production.
-Currently pursuing my **BSc Computer Science** at Superior University, Lahore, I specialize in transforming complex AI concepts into real-world applications.
+Completed my **BSc Computer Science** at Superior University, Lahore, I specialize in transforming complex AI concepts into real-world applications.

-- 🔭 I'm currently working as a **Junior ML Engineer** at Sens Viz
+- 🔭 I'm currently working as a **ML-1 Engineer** at Sens Viz
 - 🌱 I'm diving deep into **Computer Vision**, **NLP**, and **Generative AI**
 - 💬 Ask me about **YOLO**, **CNNs**, **TensorFlow**, **OpenCV**, or **Model Optimization**
 - 📫 How to reach me: **abdurrehman.malik2006@gmail.com**